Minnesota Cup Names Six Division Winners

-Winners of six separate divisions were announced Wednesday in the sixth annual Minnesota Cup competition, a statewide contest that rewards the newest and most innovative business ideas.
+The six division winners were announced Wednesday in the ninth annual Minnesota Cup competition, a statewide contest that awards $200,000 in prize money to the newest and most innovative business ideas.

-Each division winner will receive $20,000 in seed capital, with the exception of the student winner, who will get $5,000.
-The overall, grand-prize winner will be announced September 13 and will receive an additional $20,000, along with the Minnesota Cup.
+Each division winner will receive $25,000 in seed capital, with the exception of the social entrepreneur winner, who will receive $20,000, and the student winner, who will receive $10,000.

 While some of the companies that competed have yet to launch their business ideas, others are already up and running.
 Here’s a look at the six division winners, along with brief descriptions of what they’re all about:

 Garden Fresh Farms – Developed indoor warehouse urban agriculture systems for local farms.
 (Dave Roeser, Ramsey County)

 Kidblog, Inc. – A digital publishing platform that allows K-12 students to navigate the online landscape within a secure, private classroom blogging space.
 (Dan Flies and Matt Hardy, Hennepin County)

 When I Work – A Web application for employee scheduling and communication that uses mobile apps, text messaging, social media, and email.
 (Chad Halvorson, Ramsey County)